PaloAltoNetworks/a3s/README.md

 ### Authentication sources

-While A3S allows to verify the identity of a token bearer, it does not provide any way to store information about the users.
+While A3S allows to verify the identity of a token bearer, it does not provide any way to store information about the user.
 In order to derive identity claims, A3S relies on third-party authentication sources, who hold the actual data about a bearer.

 #### MTLS

 The MTLS source uses mutual TLS to authenticate a client.
-The client mustpresent a client certificate (usage set to auth client) that is signed by the CA provided in the designed MTLS auth source.
+The client must present a client certificate (usage set to auth client) that is signed by the CA provided in the designed MTLS auth source.

-> NOTE: this authentication source supports identity modifiers.
+> NOTE: This authentication source supports identity modifiers.

 ##### Create an MTLS source

 You first need to have a CA that can issue certificates for your users.
 In this example, we use `tg`, but you can use any PKI tool you like.

     tg cert --name myca --is-ca
     tg cert --name user1 \
       --signing-cert myca-cert.pem \
       --signing-cert-key myca-key.pem

-> NOTE: tg can be installed by running `go install go.aporeto.io/tg@master
+> NOTE: tg can be installed by running `go install go.aporeto.io/tg@master`
+>
 > NOTE: Not protecting a private key with a passphrase is bad.
 Don't do this in
 > production.

 Then we need to create the MTLS auth source:

     a3sctl api create mtlssource \
       --with.name my-mtls-source \
       --with.ca "$(cat myca-cert.pem)"

-##### Obtain a token
+##### Obtain a token from MTLS source

 To obtain a token from the newly created source:

     a3sctl auth mtls \
       --source-name my-mtls-source \
       --source-namespace /tutorial \
       --cert user1-cert.pem \
       --key user1-key.pem

 If the private key is encrypted, you need to set the flag `--pass <passphrase>`.

-> NOTE: you can set `-` for '--pass`.
+> NOTE: You can set `-` for `--pass`.
 In that case, a3sctl will ask for user
 > input from stdin.

 #### LDAP